-At the time I was creating lots of responsive sites for thoughtbot.
+At the time I was creating a lot of responsive sites for thoughtbot.
 I often felt that using the same markup and compatible layouts across platforms was restricting the desktop experience.
-I wanted to make something that leveraged desktop, relied on the mouse and hover interactions, and used CSS’ 3D features extensively.
+I wanted to make something that leveraged desktop, relied on mouse and hover interactions, and used CSS’ 3D features extensively.

-The main element is a map, so it makes sense for the rest of the app to be spatial — rather than a 2D document with buttons and a flat map, a 3D space with “zones” that exist above, below, beside, and over the map.
+The main element is a map, so it makes sense for the rest of the app to be spatial, rather than a 2D document with buttons and a flat map.
+Keepsakes is a 3D space with “zones” that exist above, below, beside, and over the map.